jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (i) an agreement that is a conditional or an unconditional agreement to acquire or dispose of property, or obtain or supply services, if the agreement can be settled without the property being delivered or the services being performed:
       (ii) an agreement that is a conditional or an unconditional agreement to acquire or dispose of foreign exchange or a financial arrangement:
     (b) in the old financial arrangements rules, is defined in section EZ 48 (Definitions)
-  - **friendly society** means a society or credit union or association of credit unions registered or treated as registered under the Friendly Societies and Credit Unions Act 1982
+  - **friendly society** means a society or credit union or association of credit unions registered, treated as registered, or incorporated under the Friendly Societies and Credit Unions Act 1982
   - **fringe benefit** is defined in section CX 2 (Meaning of fringe benefit)
   - **fringe benefit tax** means fringe benefit tax payable under section RD 26 (Liability for FBT), and has the same meaning
   - **fringe benefit tax rules** means the provisions listed in section RD 25 (FBT rules and their application) and has the same meaning